Different Types of Income Tax Returns (ITR) Forms

 ITR-5, ITR-6, and ITR-7 are also essential forms for different entities in India.
 Since they primarily apply to businesses, companies, and trusts rather than individuals, they are often overlooked in personal finance discussions.
 However, they still play a crucial role in taxation and financial credibility, especially for organisations seeking loans.

-To ensure your tax return is up-to-date, take note of these changes:
+To ensure your tax return is up to date, take note of these changes:

 Increased standard deduction: